Begum Kamrun Nahar Jafar

-Begum Quamrun Nahar Zafar is a Jatiya Party (Ershad) politician and the former Member of Parliament of Chittagong-10.
+Begum Quamrun Nahar Zafar is a Jatiya Party (Ershad) politician and a former member of parliament for Chittagong-10.

 Career

 Zafar was elected to parliament from Chittagong-10 as a Jatiya Party candidate in 1988.
-She served as a Member of Parliament from the reserved women's seat 29 in the Second Parliament in 1979 and in the Third Parliament in 1986.
+She served as a member of parliament from the reserved women's seat 29 in the second parliament in 1979 and in the third parliament in 1986.